jbannick/hellokata-java/KATA.md

 So the intention here is comprehensiveness and practice, not explanation.

 You won't find the kind of comments I put in my production code.
-See my Portfolio for that.
-Licensing and disclaimers are covered by the GitHub MIT License.
+Nor will you find error trapping and event logging.
+See my Portfolio for those.
+What you will find is just the simplest code for the task at hand.

 You might find these Kata useful for your own professional edge.